-JACKSON, Miss. — A voters' rights group seeking the release of voter registration data is dropping its lawsuit in Mississippi's northern federal court district in order to refile it in the southern district.
+JACKSON -- A voters' rights group seeking the release of voter-registration data is dropping its lawsuit in Mississippi's northern federal court district in order to refile it in the southern district.

-U.S. District Judge Michael P. Mills, in an order filed Monday, writes that parties to case are mostly in the Jackson area.
+U.S. District Judge Michael P. Mills, in an order filed Monday, wrote parties to the case are mostly in the Jackson area.

-"It appears that the decision to file suit in Oxford may have been based upon political calculations, the exact nature of which are unclear to this court," Mills wrote.
+"It appears that the decision to file suit in Oxford may have been based upon political calculations, the exact nature of which are unclear to this court," he wrote.

-The lawsuit seeks to compel Secretary of State Delbert Hosemann and the Mississippi Republican Party to release poll books without removing any information.
-A voter signs a poll book right before casting a ballot.
+The lawsuit seeks to compel Secretary of State Delbert Hosemann and the state GOP to release poll books without removing any information.

-They plaintiffs have said they want a federal court order giving them access to the records and prohibiting the defendants from redacting any information such as birth dates in their effort to weed out crossover voters.
+The plaintiffs have said they want a federal court order giving them access to the records.

-The plaintiffs are looking for people marked as voting in the June 3 Democratic primary and the June 24 Republican runoff.
-Mississippi voters don't register by party, but state law bans people from voting in one party's primary and the other party's runoff in the same election cycle.
+The plaintiffs are looking for people marked as voting in the June 3 Democratic primary and the June 24 GOP runoff.

 Hosemann reiterated Tuesday his desire to be dismissed or excluded from any lawsuit.